William Burns (cricketer)

 William Beaumont Burns (29 August 1883 – 7 July 1916) was an English cricketer who played more than 200 first-class matches in the early 20th century, the great bulk of them for Worcestershire, for whom he filled in as captain on a number of occasions when the usual incumbents were not available.
-Burns' obituary in Wisden described him as a "dashing, hard-hitting batsman" but added that his bowling – which he scarcely pursued until the middle of his career – had to be considered suspect: "the fairness of his delivery was often questioned – and not without good reason".
+Burns's obituary in Wisden described him as a "dashing, hard-hitting batsman" but added that his bowling – which he scarcely pursued until the middle of his career – had to be considered suspect: "the fairness of his delivery was often questioned – and not without good reason".

 Early years

 Born in Rugeley, Staffordshire, Burns played for that county in the Minor Counties Championship while aged just 16, but his first-class debut came in May 1903 when he represented Worcestershire against Oxford University at The Parks, making 3 and 35.
 He also played that season against Cambridge University and the Philadelphians, but could not appear in the County Championship because he had not yet qualified.
 He attended King's Ely.